devcontainers/cli/example-usage/README.md

 ### Tool examples

-You can use the example by opening a terminal and typing one of the following:
+You can use these examples by opening a terminal and typing one of the following:

 -  `tool-vscode-server/start.sh` - [VS Code Server](https://code.visualstudio.com/docs/remote/vscode-server) (official)
 - `tool-openvscode-server/start.sh` - [openvscode-server](https://github.com/gitpod-io/openvscode-server)